3 batches of Banana Boat sunscreen sprays recalled due to traces of cancer-causing chemical

 If you have had an adverse reaction to the spray, you can report your situation to the FDA MedWatch.

 If you have questions related to the recall, you can call Edgewell Personal Care at (888) 686-3988 Monday through Friday from 9 a.m. to 6 p.m.
-EDT or visit www.bananaboat.com.
+EDT or visit their website.